jeffzyliu/maze-final-project/DESIGN.md

 The program will take inputs from the server.

 #### Outputs
 Our program will maintain a single log file logging the actions of each Avatar.
-The first line of the log file should have the MazePort, AvatarId, and the date and time.
+The first line of the log file should have the user, MazePort, and the date and time.
 It will then track the movements of each avatar, documenting which avatar moved and if the avatar ran into a wall.
 The file will either end with an error message or `AM_MAZE_SOLVED`.

 The program will also output a ASCII user interface that prints out the maze and where each avatar is.
 With each movement, a new maze is printed out showcasing the new position of each avatar.
 The top of the graphic will explicitly state which avatar is moving to which position.